m-l-3/Gamma-Entrainment/README.md

 To see data specifications please see [Auditory Gamma Entrainment](https://openneuro.org/datasets/ds003800/versions/1.0.0) and [Multisensory Gamma Entrainment](https://openneuro.org/datasets/ds003805/versions/1.0.0) for more information on how the data are acquired and what each dataset contains.

 The attached MATLAB scripts are the codes that were used to generate the plots and produce the analytical results discussed in the article ***Gamma Entrainment Improves Synchronization Deficits Caused by Dementia*** authored by M. Lahijanian, H. Aghajan, Z. Vahabi, and A. Afzal.
-The preprint version of the article is accessible through DOI####.
+The preprint version of the article is accessible through https://doi.org/10.1101/2021.09.30.462389.

 # Requirements
 For running the scripts, you only need MATLAB.
 In addition, for producing the connectivity graphs as in Fig. 4b of the referenced article, we recommend using [BrainNet Viewer](https://www.nitrc.org/projects/bnv/).